- Majors and Minors

 Student Procedures for Exams

-The College considers the following academic violations of the Honor Code:
+The College considers the following to be academic violations of the Honor Code:

 The Honor Code applies to all students enrolled at the College.